bpmn-miwg/bpmn-miwg-test-suite/README.md

     - ...
   - Reference
     - A.1.0.png
-    - A.1.0.bpmn <-- look in xls to find vendor who provided
+    - A.1.0.bpmn <-- look in xls to find vendor who provided this reference
     - ...
-- B -
+- B - Validate that tool covers conformance class set
   - Camunda Modeler